 - Bit rainy or cold to do some of the activities listed above?
 Check out these Winter / Indoor Activities in Auckland

 Need a Place to stay?
-Head to Nomads Auckland
+Head to Base Auckland